2019-2020 External Scholarships

 - Have not previously enrolled at or attended a four-year institution.

-Contact: Learn more and apply online at www.jkcf.org – application period is now open and will close on October 2017.
+Contact: Learn more and apply online at www.jkcf.org – application period is now CLOSED FOR 2019-2020 school year.

 Amount: 20-30 scholarship awards of $1500 & $2500